akien-mga/godot-old-wiki/tutorial_gdscript_efficiently.md

 _"When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck"_

+In this case, it translates to:

+_"If the object can be smashed, I don't care what it is, just smash it"

-In this case, though, there exists the possibility of the object being hit not having a smash() function.
-Some dynamically typed languages simply ignore a method call when it doesn't exist (like Objective C).
-GDScript is more strict, so checking if the function exists is desirable:
+Yes, we should call it Hulk typing instead.
+Anyway though, there exists the possibility of the object being hit not having a smash() function.
+Some dynamically typed languages simply ignore a method call when it doesn't exist (like Objective C), but GDScript is more strict, so checking if the function exists is desirable:

 ```python
 func _on_object_hit(object):